Skip to Main Content

 Using triangulation is a skill that needs to be learned and practiced!
 For help finding information when doing triangulation ask the library staff.
 For help synthesizing that information into a well written sentence talk to your communications instructor (CI)!

-• Using OR will search for EITHER term in the article.
-Or is used to group terms that mean the same thing: cat OR feline
+• OR will search for EITHER term and expand your search.
+OR is used to group terms that mean the same thing: sustainable OR eco-friendly

 • "Quotes" around a word will search for the exact phrase.
-For example, "ice cream" is better than ice cream.
+For example, "carbon neutral" is better than: carbon neutral - where the word carbon and neutral can appear anywhere in the item.

 • Using * after the root of a word will search for all permutations of the word.
-For example, detect* will search for detectiondetecting and detect
+For example, sustainab* will search for sustainable, sustainability and sustainably.

-• You can combine the tips above to create a search
+You can combine the tips above to create a search.
+For example:

 Help with writing